About this taught graduate course

-This programme analyses European politics explicitly in the context of International Relations and International Political Economy.
-It’s for students keen to understand past and present international relations of Europe, and the EU amidst times of crisis and in a constantly changing world.
-The combination of International Relations and the EU makes this programme distinct from many others.
-The economic crisis in Europe provides an opportunity to explore the global presence of the EU and how it is shaped by growing political and economic challenges.
-This course examines the EU, its significance for the world system and the various ways in which it engages with the global political economy.
+This programme analyses European politics explicitly in the context of both International Relations (IR) and International Political Economy (IPE).
+It is designed for students keen to understand past and present international relations of Europe, and the EU, amidst times of crisis and in a constantly changing world.

 - Justice and Equality